ChrisY1k/Active-Directory-Home-Lab/docs/README.md

 | 09    | [09-gpos-examples.md](09-gpos-examples.md)                      | Basic GPOs (desktop restrictions, etc.), linking & testing                 |
 | 10    | [10-ad-certificate-services.md](10-ad-certificate-services.md)            | Installing & configuring Enterprise Root CA, duplicating templates         |
 | 11    | [11-troubleshooting.md](11-troubleshooting.md)                   | Common issues & fixes (offline NAT, unidentified network, DHCP conflicts, etc.) |

-## How to Use These Guides
-- Start from **01-prerequisites.md** and follow in order.
-- Each guide includes:
-  - Step-by-step instructions
-  - Screenshots from the actual lab
-  - Commands to copy-paste
-  - Explanations of why the step matters (great for interviews!)
-  - Troubleshooting notes for common pitfalls

 Feel free to fork, adapt, or use these as a template for your own labs/portfolio projects.